IAmAleksei/SOFLang/README.md

-### SOFLang - Scarcely Object-Oriented and Functional Language
+### SOFLang - Scarcely Object-oriented or Functional Language

 Trivial programming language with its own syntax and issues.